 Also, there are more accommodation options in Lorne and numerous eateries, making it one of the best overnight stops during your Great Ocean Road trip.

 And just before approaching Lorne, visit Teddy’s Lookout as it has a high viewing platform that offers one of the best views over the Great Ocean Road.

 Where to Eat in Lorne

 - Ipsos Restaurant & Bar – A busy and popular restaurant on the main road in Lorne.
-They serve the best modern Greek cuisine where you can dine in or alfresco—a great little spot for a lovely dinner.
+They serve modern Greek cuisine where you can dine in or alfresco.

 - Mexican Republic – The little Mexican restaurant serves a solid burrito and cheesy quesadilla.
 And they have good Mexican beer like Negra Modelo.

 - The Bottle of Milk – The cute little restaurant serves a strong flat white and hearty breakfast.
 It is particularly lovely to have breakfast on one of their picnic tables outside while the sun peaks out from the beach.

 Where to Stay in Lorne

-- Lorne Coachman Inn ($$) – As much as the suite looks like they are from the ’90s, the room is very spacious and clean.
+- Lorne Coachman Inn ($$) – As much as the suite looks like it remained in the ’90s, the room is very spacious and clean.
 And the unit includes a kitchenette and a sitting area as well.
-The 3.5-star hotel is a great place to stay for the night and it has ample parking.
+The 3.5-star hotel is a great place to stay for the night and has ample parking.